 Miranda Cundall/University of Sydney/Politics and International Relations

-It may have been a while since my last post, but since coming back to Manchester I’ve had some time to reflect and reminisce about my semester in Sydney.
+It may have been a while since my last post, but since coming back to Manchester I’ve had some time to reflect and reminisce about my semester abroad at the University of Sydney.

 Another cliche but I have no shame, studying abroad is an amazing and once in a life time experience which I would recommend to anyone.
 Even if you don’t go as far as Sydney, I think that studying abroad is an excellent opportunity to try something completely out your normal comfort zone and see the world from a different angle, whilst making friends and travelling along the way.
-Although its scary to leave Manchester at the start, I can tell you now nothing will be massively different when you come back apart from you’ll have an amazing audience for your tantalising study abroad tales.
+Also, since coming back I’ve noticed how much I’ve grown as a person as now I’m much more proactive and confident in daily life, which I think will be incredibly useful for my unplanned future.
+Finally, although its scary to leave Manchester at the start, I can tell you now nothing will be massively different when you come back apart from you’ll have an amazing audience for your tantalising study abroad tales.

 I have to keep this post brief as I have an essay dying for some attention but I just want to stress if you have the opportunity to study abroad, Sydney or elsewhere, you should DO IT!
-Travelling, making new friends, new experiences, new cultures – I could bore your ear off about it all.
-To me, the only downside is the UK might look a bit greyer on your return.
+Travelling, making new friends, new experiences, new cultures and growing as a person – I could bore your ear off about it all.
+To me, the only downside of studying abroad is that the UK might look a bit greyer on your return.